hsd01/arduinoo_projects/README.md

 # Hemant_raspberry_pi_arduino_esp
 this folder is dedicated for raspberry pi project.
-  # materials
+  *materials*
   *raspberrypi 3 b+*
   *arduino*
-  *sensors such as heartbeat, ultrasonoic* raspberry pi software : raspbian os, mosquitto broker, python3, python modules( smbus, pyttsx3, pygame) arduino used as I2C slave for motor controll and distance measurement
+  *sensors such as heartbeat, ultrasonoic* raspberry pi software : raspbian os, mosquitto broker, python3, python modules( smbus, pyttsx3, pygame, bluetooth) arduino used as I2C slave for motor controll and distance measurement. android cellphone app Pi3 Bluetooth this app connect to robo and instruction is given to it bot named znny first great and starts.